 Nephrology Fellowship at UMMS-Baystate

-Baystate Medical Center, regional campus of the University of Massachusetts Medical School, offers an ACGME-accredited, 2-year Nephrology Fellowship Program with two positions per year.
+Baystate Medical Center (BMC), the regional campus of the University of Massachusetts Medical School, is proud to offer an ACGME-accredited, 2-year Nephrology Fellowship Program with two positions per year.

 On the three major rotations, Inpatient Consultation, Chronic Dialysis/ESRD, and Transplant, you will:

-- place temporary vascular access lines in the internal jugular vein and/or femoral vein with, and without, ultrasound guidance
+- Place temporary vascular access lines in the internal jugular vein and/or femoral vein with ultrasound guidance

-You will also devote six months to clinical research in your second year—choosing from our 30+ ongoing clinical trials or investigator-initiated research studies.
+You will also devote 6 months to clinical research (one month in your first year and 5 months in your second year), choosing from our 30+ ongoing clinical trials or investigator-initiated research protocols.

-Unique On-Call Program Means More Time to Sleep
+2) Unique On-Call Program Allows You to Sleep and Be Rested

-Our nephrology nocturnist program—the first of its kind anywhere—allows fellows on-call during the week to get a good night's sleep and be rested for a busy workday the next morning.
+Our nephrology nocturnist program—the first of its kind—allows fellows on-call during the week to get a good night's sleep and be rested for a busy workday the next morning.

-- Sunday through Thursday, from 5 to 11 pm, you will work side-by-side with a nephrology attending to care for and teach on all new patient consults.
+- While on-call once a week Sunday through Thursday from 5 to 11 pm, you will work side-by-side with a nephrology attending to care for and teach on all new patient consults.